lesterpjy/uva_msai_vault/RL/8 - Deep Reinforcement Learning (Value based Methods).md

 ### Q-Function Approximation Architectures

-The lecture discusses two main approaches to approximating the Q-function:
+Two main approaches to approximating the Q-function:
 1. **State to value mapping**: $s \rightarrow \hat{v}(s)$
     - One network that outputs the value of a state
 2. **State-action to Q-value mapping**: Two possibilities: